 With school in session, I am ALL about the quick and easy dinner ideas.
 Our after school activity schedule can be crazy sometimes, and after a long day the last thing I want to do is spend hours in the kitchen!
 This tortellini soup with sausage is a simple one pot meal that’s got it all: veggies, beans, plenty of sausage and tender cheese ravioli.
 It’s a complete dinner that’s ready in no time.
 And best of all, my kids adore it!

-Sausage, carrots, onion and celery in a soup pot.
+Sausage, carrots, onion and celery in a pot.

-• To get this soup on the table even faster, I often chop my vegetables earlier in the day or the night before.
+• To get this tortellini soup with sausage on the table even faster, I often chop my vegetables earlier in the day or the night before.

 • You can use turkey, pork or even chicken sausage in this recipe.

-• This soup can be made ahead of time – simply omit the tortellini and stir them in when you reheat the soup.
-The soup will keep for 4 days in the refrigerator or up to 2 months in the freezer.
+• You can make this soup ahead of time – simply omit the tortellini and stir them in when you reheat the soup.
+The soup will keep for 3 days in the refrigerator or up to 2 months in the freezer.

 A ladle serving up a portion of tortellini soup.